-Just five countries have taken in 95% of Syrian refugees: 1.9 million in Turkey; 1.1 million in Lebanon; 630,000 in Jordan; 250,000 in Iraq; 130,000 in Egypt.
+Just five countries have taken in 95% of Syrian refugees: 2.9 million in Turkey; 1 million in Lebanon; 659,000 in Jordan; 236,000 in Iraq; and 122,000 in Egypt.
 In Western Europe, German and Sweden have received the most requests for asylum.
-CNN has a comprehensive list of nation by nation responses.
+US News has a comprehensive list of nation by nation responses.

 The UN reports that the U.S. is the largest donor to its refugee aid program.
-The United States has given the largest share of aid to the Syrian refugee crisis, more than $574 million, or 31% of total aid donated.This State Department Fact Sheet provides additional information about the U.S. aid response.
+The United States has given the largest share of humanitarian aid to the Syrian refugee crisis, contributing more than $6.5 billion since the beginning of the crisis.

 What has Canada’s response been?

-The federal government under Prime Minister Stephen Harper has said it will resettle 10,000 Syrian refugees over the next three years.
-The government is seeking private sponsors, such as churches, synagogues and individuals, to account for a significant portion of the sponsors.
+The Canadian government under Prime Minister Justin Trudeau has resettled over 40,000 Syrian refugees since November 2015.
+The government has partnered with private sponsors, such as churches, synagogues and individuals, to account for a significant portion of the sponsors.

 What has the URJ and CCAR said about refugees in past resolutions?